OlympusDAO/olympus-docs/docs/overview/09_convertible-deposits.md

 #### Early Reclaim Discounts

 - Applied when you exit your position before the deposit period completes
-- Rate varies by asset and deposit period (configured by protocol governance)
+- The reclaim rate varies by asset and deposit period
+- Reclaim rates are configured by protocol governance for each supported asset
+- The reclaim discount is 100% minus the reclaim rate
 - Discount amount goes to the protocol treasury
 - No fees for conversion or full redemption